progval/ircv3-specifications/extensions/named-modes.md

 ## Intro

-The name of this client capability MUST be named `named-modes`.
+The name of this client capability MUST be named `draft/named-modes`.

 This capability enables receiving PROP messages instead of MODE messages as well as introducing the `RPL_CHMODELIST` and `RPL_UMODELIST` numerics to replace the user and channel mode parameters of the `RPL_MYINFO` numeric.

 ## New numerics on connection

 These numerics MAY occur more than once.
-If the reply consists of multiple lines (due to IRC length limitations) all but the last numeric MUST have a parameter containing only an asterisk (*) preceding the mode list.
+If the reply consists of multiple lines (due to IRC length limitations) all but the last numeric MUST have a parameter containing only an asterisk (`*`) preceding the mode list.

 ### RPL_CHMODELIST